petechd/eq-questionnaire-schemas/style_guide.md

       ],
     };
     ```
-- To resolve title, we call a new questionTitle method, passing `isProxy` and `isEmployed`:
+- To resolve title, we call a new questionTitle method, passing `isProxy` and `isEmployed`, it returns one of string variants:
     ```
     local questionTitle(isProxy, isEmployed) = (
+      if isEmployed then (
-      if isProxy == true && isEmployed == true then {
+        if isProxy then
+          {
             text: 'What is the main activity of <em>{person_name_possessive}</em> organisation, business or freelance work?',
             placeholders: [
               placeholders.personNamePossessive,
-      ]}
-      else if isProxy == false && isEmployed == true then {
-      text: 'What is the main activity of <em>{person_name_possessive}</em> organisation, business or freelance work?',
-      placeholders: [
-        placeholders.personNamePossessive,
-      ]}
+            ]
+          }
-      else if isProxy == true && isEmployed == false then 'What was the main activity of your organisation, business or freelance work?' else {
+        else 'What is the main activity of your organisation, business or freelance work?'
+      ) else (
+        if isProxy then
+          {
             text: 'What was the main activity of <em>{person_name_possessive}</em> organisation, business or freelance work?',
             placeholders: [
               placeholders.personNamePossessive,
-      ]};
+            ]
+          }
+        else 'What was the main activity of your organisation, business or freelance work?';
+      )
     );
     ```
-- We would return one of the four strings, based on all the different variants.
+- Same rules apply to other blocks, e.g. for guidance with a `questionGuidance` method we would use:
+    ```
+    local guidance(isProxy) = (
+      if std.extVar('region_code') == 'GB-WLS' then
+        if isProxy then
+          walesGuidanceProxy else walesGuidanceNonProxy
+      else if isProxy then englandGuidanceProxy else englandGuidanceNonProxy );
+    ```
 ### Routing

 - Default routing rule is used in every block, even if the succeeding block is the target.
 It makes the rules easier to understand: